FS

 DGI Food Access · SB 254 · Cycles 1–5

-SB 254 (2024) created the Delaware Grocery Initiative to expand healthy-food access in food deserts, with awards administered by the Division of Small Business in partnership with the DE Council on Farm & Food Policy.
-This dashboard tests DSB Director CJ Bell's claim that "food access is not determined by zip code" — tracking DGI dollars per food-insecure resident at the census-tract level, against both the federal USDA LILA definition and the SB 254 statutory definition as filterable layers.
+SB 254 (2024) created the Delaware Grocery Initiative to expand healthy-food access, with awards administered by the Division of Small Business in partnership with the DE Council on Farm & Food Policy.
+This dashboard maps the Cycle 5 grant awards alongside food-access layers: the USDA low-income/low-access (LILA) definition, the SB 254 statutory food-desert definition, SNAP retailers, and DART transit routes.
+Built from the DSB awardee list and public geospatial records.

 ~$2.15M